Echo parakeet: Aggression and competition

 The rose-ringed parakeet (of the subspecies P. k. borealis) was introduced to Mauritius around 1886 and is now flourishing there.
 Its population is estimated at 10,000 birds and it is widespread across Mauritius.
-Closely related to the echo parakeet and physically similar, though no hybrids have been recorded, they compete for nest-sites and probably some food, but are usually passive towards each other outside the breeding season; they have been seen pursuing each other as well as flying together and feeding in the same trees.
+Closely related to the echo parakeet and physically similar, though no hybrids have been recorded, they compete for nest-sites and probably some food.
+The two species are usually passive towards each other outside the breeding season; they have been seen pursuing each other as well as flying together and feeding in the same trees.
 While the rose-ringed parakeet has much broader feeding requirements (and may be ecologically separated), it may have excluded the echo parakeet from expanding and adjusting its feeding ecology to the changing environment by entirely occupying this more generalised niche.
 The most serious form of competition between the echo parakeet and the rose-ringed parakeet is over nest-sites; the introduced species often takes over cavities used by the native parakeets.
 Echo parakeets are reportedly easily frustrated when defending their nest-territories and have been seen relinquishing them without physically defending them.
 Two out of seven echo parakeet nest cavities were taken over by rose-ringed parakeets in 1974, and only rose-ringed parakeets were nesting in the Macabé Ridge area for several years.